backdrop-contrib/dblog_pagesplit/README.md

 # Dblog Page Split

-Backdrop CMS module that puts the "Clear log messages" form on an extra page.
+- Puts the "Clear log messages" form on an extra page.

-That saves some space on the log page and prevents unintentional clearing of log messages.
+- Also separates the permissions to view and to delete log messages.

 ![Screenshot](https://raw.githubusercontent.com/backdrop-contrib/dblog_pagesplit/1.x-1.x/screenshots/screenshot-dblog.png)